CityOfNewYork/ACCESS-NYC-PATTERNS/src/components/accordion/accordion.readme.md

 The component requires the `data-js="accordion"` attribute and a unique ID targeting the Accordion body, on the toggling element, in order to function.

-### Polyfills
+#### Polyfills

-This uses the `.matches()` method which will require a polyfill for IE11 support.
-The utility does not ship with a polyfill by default.
-See [Element Prototype Matches on MDN](https://polyfill.io/v2/docs/features/#Element_prototype_matches) for a suitable polyfill.
+This script uses the Toggle Utility as a dependency and requres the same polyfills.
+See the ["Toggle Usage" section](toggle#toggle-usage) for more details.